 They are great if you’re a shift worker and need to sleep during the day, and don’t have blackout blinds.
-If you’re travelling, they can also help you get some shut-eye when the world around you is a bit too bright.
+If you’re traveling, they can also help you get some shut-eye when the world around you is a bit too bright.

 Wake-up lights might suit you if you hate waking up to the sound of a loud alarm or regularly wake up when it’s still depressingly dark outside.
 In my experience, it feels much nicer to wake up slowly, with the warm glow of light gently filling the bedroom.

 Many have a sunset simulator too, which is a great way to drowsily slip into the land of nod.
 I love how the light in my bedroom fades from a bright white to a subtle deep red with my own wake-up light.

 Noise is my nemesis; earplugs are my superpower.
 Ok, I exaggerate a little, but there’s nothing quite like blocking out annoying noise at night than stuffing some foam in your ears.